ds160/remarkable-remember/README.md

 ## Settings

 For the initial setup, enter your reMarkable SSH protocol information.
 You find the information at the bottom of the Copyrights notices and software licenses page.
-Navigate to `Menu` > `Settings` > `General` > `Help` > `About` > `Copyrights and licenses`.
+Navigate to `Settings > Help > Copyrights and licenses > General information`.
 If you connect your reMarkable tablet via USB, the IP can be left blank; only the password is required.

 You need a [MyScript](https://developer.myscript.com/getting-started/web) account for handwriting recognition.
 Register to receive your keys and enter your keys.
+No subscription is required.

 ![Settings](./assets/screenshots/settings.png)